chaimPaneth/react-native-zoom-bridge/README.md

 ### Android
 Go to zoom.us and download the [aar files for android](https://marketplace.zoom.us/docs/sdk/native-sdks/android/getting-started/install-sdk#1-download-the-zoom-sdk) and take out the aar files from `/mobilertc-android-studio/mobilertc` && `/mobilertc-android-studio/commonlib`

+## Once you have your SDK and aar's

 Place them in their platform respective locations as follows:

 iOS: `node_modules/react-native-zoom-bridge/ios/libs`